 When she saw firsthand how HealthCenter21 helped students in her mentor's class learn and master health science concepts, she started a free trial to try it with her own students.

-Rhonda quickly discovered that AES saved her hours in the classroom.
-The AES curriculum system gave her the planning and assessment tools she needed to manage 130 learners across four health science classes.
+Rhonda quickly discovered that this new resource saved her hours in the classroom.
+The HealthCenter21 curriculum gave her the planning and assessment tools she needed to manage 130 learners across four health science classes.

 Using the automatically graded assessments and worksheets in HealthCenter21, Rhonda saved precious hours in the classroom–time she spent growing as an instructor and investing in her students’ success.